ClickCease Burns & Roe - Asbestos Personal Injury Settlement Trust

 Burns and Roe created a trust fund to assist asbestos victims.
 Like similar companies that have asbestos-linked liabilities, Burns and Roe was compelled by the bankruptcy court to create the trust.

 The Burns and Roe trust handles all trust applications in the order they were received, also called a first-in, first-out (FIFO) basis.
-The trust has established two paths to compensation, as follows:

 Burns & Roe Expedited Review

 Under an expedited review, claimants must meet the presumptive exposure and medical criteria to be eligible.
 Claimants are paid based on the disease schedule values.
 Most claimants may elect for an expedited review.
-The scheduled values are as follows:

 Burns & Roe Individual Review

 Claimants may elect to have an individual review for a larger settlement amount.
 The process takes a longer amount of time when compared to an expedited review.
-The following is the average values for asbestos-related claims:

 How Was The Burns & Roe Trust Formed?

 Within three years of Burns and Roe opening, Roe had 20 engineering patents.
 The company’s first big client was the Lansing Board of Water and Electric Light Commission to build a new 25,000-kilowatt power plant.
-The power plant was later lauded as a “milepost by which technical progress in the industry may well be measured.”

-In the following decades, the company added employees and expanded.
-The company paid a pivotal role in the World War II national defense efforts, including helping develop missile shelter door mechanisms and a missile launcher tower.
 During the 1960s, the company worked with big names including NASA, the U.S. Navy in Guantanamo Bay and the White Sands Missile Range in New Mexico.
 During the 1970s, the company assumed project-engineering roles for the Three Mile Island recovery efforts and the U.S. Army Corps of Engineers in Saudi Arabia.
-In the 1980s and 1990s, Burns and Roe worked with the U.S. Department of Energy on various energy projects.

 The company was named in its first asbestos-related lawsuit in 1984.
 In the six years that followed, about 150 asbestos claims were filed against Burns and Roe.
 By the late 1990s, the number of legal claims skyrocketed to about 12,000.
-By the time the company filed for Chapter 11 bankruptcy, it had paid $1.9 million in claims.
-The reorganization plan allowed the company to reorganize while eliminating its debt and avoiding further legal action.

 In 2014, Burns and Roe Enterprises was acquired by Power Engineers.